crazey4479/todoList/README.md

 # todoList
-Creates list of tasks and saves them to localStorage.
+Creates list of tasks and saves it to localStorage.